AnyLog-co/documentation/mapping data to tables.md

     <pre>
     blockchain add !operator
     </pre>
-2) An AnyLog Node configured as an Operator.
-For example by issuing the following command on the AnyLog command line:
+2) Configure the node as an Operator by issuing the following command on the AnyLog command line:

     <pre>
     run operator where create_table = true and dbms_name = file_name[0] and table_name = file_name[1] and compress_sql = true and compress_json = true